Friendship and education

 In contrast, the contemporary, ‘professionalized’, discourse of youth work, lifelong learning and community education tends to the bureaucratic and technical.
 Friends become clients, relationship becomes boundary and so on.
 The moral element has, to a significant extent, been stripped out and replaced by procedure.
 The issue here isn’t just that it becomes difficult to use the language of friendship, it is also hard to be an educator.
 Education, if it is to merit the name, has to encourage people to gain a critical understanding of things, and the virtues that are needed to guide us to individual and common goods (MacIntyre 2002: 2).
 It is an activity of the heart as well as the mind.
 There may be learning without a vibrant sense of the moral and ethical, but there isn’t education.

 Friendship can be a part of education.
 It may flow from the encounters between participants, it may be the focus for learning, and it may be part of what is offered by educators.
-However, to talk seriously of friendship within many of the current contexts within which informal educators have to operate, is to come to up against the impact of professionalization and the other forces that worked to limit our appreciations of the relationship.
+However, to talk seriously about friendship within many of the current contexts within which informal educators have to operate is to come up against the impact of professionalization and the other forces that worked to limit our appreciation of the relationship.

 Further reading and references